Omni Coliseum: Scoreboard

 The only surviving component of the Omni is its scoreboard, which now hangs in the pavilion of the State Farm Arena.
 American Sign & Indicator (which became Trans-Lux) built the basketball-specific scoreboard in the early 1980s to replace the original hockey-specific scoreboard that Daktronics maintained during the 1990s.
 The arena also had four message boards in each end zone, two of which were animation boards.

 Events

 Professional wrestling

 The Omni was a hotbed for professional wrestling.
 Since its opening, it was considered the home base for the NWA's Georgia Championship Wrestling, Jim Crockett Promotions, and World Championship Wrestling.
 Many major and historic wrestling events took place at the Omni, including Starrcade (1985, 1986, 1989 and 1992), the first WarGames match during the Great American Bash tour (1987), and the first Slamboree in 1993.
-The World Wrestling Federation also held many events at the Omni until their last card at the venue on November 2, 1992.
+The World Wrestling Federation also held many events at the Omni including house shows and closed circuit broadcasts until their last card at the venue on November 2, 1992.
+WCW also aired Monday Nitro on January 1, 1996, and March 3, 1997, at the Omni.